Alma Thomas

 A practical introduction to mixed methods evaluation, explaining what it is, how to design and implement it, and why getting the methods right matters ethically as well as scientifically.

-Presented at Oregon Health Association Conference
+Oregon Health Association Conference

 Making Research Accessible